 When a base failure occurs, remove the failed pavement, shore up the material underneath and replace the asphalt.
 You need to know what caused the asphalt failure and address it.
 If the problem is a weakness in the subgrade, you must repair the weakness.
 If the problem was too little pavement thickness, thin pavement should be undercut, and a thicker layer of asphalt added.

 Raveling is the loss of aggregate particulates from the pavement surface of the asphalt parking lot.
-Raveling occurs when the asphalt binder hardens and loses its grip on the stone or when you use a poor-quality mix.
+In fact, raveling occurs when the asphalt binder hardens and loses its grip on the stone or when you use a poor-quality mix.

 If caught early, you can address raveling by seal coating.
 If the condition is severe, an asphalt overlay or surface treatment is needed.

 Rutting in an asphalt parking lot is a channeled depression from wheel-tracks.
-Rutting is caused by:
+It is caused by:

 - too thin pavement;